davidechicco/geneExpressionFromGEO/README.md

     install.packages("geneExpressionFromGEO", repos='http://cran.us.r-project.org')
     library("geneExpressionFromGEO")

 ## Execution instructions ##

-To run `getGeneExpressionFromGEO`, you just need to have the GEO accession code of the dataset you want to download, and the ID of its platform.
+To run `getGeneExpressionFromGEO`, you just need to have the GEO accession code of the dataset you want to download.
 The other two parameters are boolean.
 The first one allow you to decide if you want `getGeneExpressionFromGEO` to retrieve all the gene symbols of the probesets of the dataset, and assign them to the probesets.
 The last parameter allows you to decide if you want the function to print messages during its operations or not.